timothysprock/DiscreteEventLogisticsSystemsSysML/README.md

 # DiscreteEventLogisticsSystemsUML

-This project has been moved to https://github.com/usnistgov/DiscreteEventLogisticsSystems Contact me to gain access to the new project
+This project has been moved to / is being continued @ https://github.com/usnistgov/DiscreteEventLogisticsSystems

+To gain access to the new project, contact me: timothy[dot]sprock[at]nist[dot]gov

 ## Overview
 A discrete event logistics system (or DELS) can be described as: